Creating a Subscription Product

 • Payment Schedule – Select how often to take the subscription payment in the field located next to the subscription price.

-• Subscription Length – Optionally set your subscriptions to end after a certain length of time.
+• Subscription Expiration – Optionally set your subscriptions to end after a certain length of time.

 • Sign-up fee – Optionally charge a one-time fee at checkout when customers subscribe.